albandri-alhareth/akked-main/README.md

 The user uploads a document from their device or selects one of the available demonstration templates.

-The available templates may include:
+The templates include examples such as:

 - Saudi National ID.
 - Salary certificate.
 - Warranty invoice.

-Documents are used to demonstrate how unnecessary personal information can be detected and concealed.

 ### Step 2: Recipient and Purpose Selection

-The user identifies the organization requesting the proof and selects the specific verification purpose.
+The user selects the requesting organization and identifies the exact purpose of the verification.

-Possible purposes include:
+Supported demonstration purposes include:

 - Eligibility verification.
 - Salary-threshold verification.
 - Warranty verification.

-Connecting the proof to a specific purpose helps prevent it from being reused for a different request.

 ### Step 3: Data Minimization Analysis

 The platform analyzes the document and identifies fields that may contain personally identifiable information.

-The system separates the fields required for the selected purpose from the fields that are not necessary.
-Unnecessary fields are marked for protection before the proof is issued.
+It separates the information required for the selected purpose from unrelated personal data.

 ### Step 4: Before-and-After Review

-The platform displays the original document and the protected version side by side.
+The original document and protected version are displayed for comparison.

-This allows the user to confirm which information will be shared and which information will remain concealed.
+The user can review which information will be disclosed and which fields will remain concealed.

 The available protection methods include: